ArneVogel/listudy/README.md

 Help with translations if you can.
 You find the current translations [here](https://github.com/ArneVogel/listudy/tree/master/priv/gettext).
 If you want to help with a language that is not currently avaliable message me or create a [issue](https://github.com/ArneVogel/listudy/issues) and I will create the language.

 This project used gettext for translations.
 Gettext uses PO files for translations ([example](https://github.com/ArneVogel/listudy/blob/master/priv/gettext/de/LC_MESSAGES/default.po)).
-In these files the original english sentence or phrase is above what the translation should be.
+In these files the original english sentence or phrase `msgid` is above what the translation should be `msgstr`.
+Only edit `msgstr` in the PO files.
 Sometimes special sequences like `%{name}` are in the english text.
-These must be copied exactly (not to be translated) into the translation.
+These must be copied exactly (not translated) into the translation.

 ## Development
 Listudy is developed in Elixir using the phoenix framework.
 It uses postgresql as database.
 You can checkout `scripts/prod/*.sh` for how the server is run in production.